frasertweedale/notes-redhat/design/freeipa-cert-profiles.rst

 ======

 Profiles will be stored in Dogtag.
-A small amount of metadata will be stored in FreeIPA's directory to track these profiles, store their current state (enabled, disabled) and mapping to groups that are allowed to use the profile.
+A small amount of metadata will be stored in FreeIPA's directory to track these profiles, provide a description and store whether certificates issued using the profile will be stored in the FreeIPA directory.

 IPA must be modified to respect the profile parameter in requests from Certmonger (currently ignored).